thibaudcolas/draftail.org/docs/API.md

 ## Managing focus

-Draftail has a `focus()` API [like that of Draft.js](https://draftjs.org/docs/advanced-topics-managing-focus.html#content).
+The `DraftailEditor` has a `focus()` API [like that of Draft.js](https://draftjs.org/docs/advanced-topics-managing-focus.html#content).
 Use it to imperatively move focus to the editor.